 – Step 8: Clean the equipment

 Roller painting makes the installation easier and allows you to work quickly.
-It is however necessary to respect certain rules in order to obtain an aesthetic result, without traces of roller passage, and durable.
+However, it is necessary to respect certain rules to obtain an aesthetic result, without traces of roller passage, and durable.

-Before painting with a roller, prepare the surface you are going to paint: make sure it is smooth, clean, and solid.
+Before painting with a roller, prepare the surface you will paint: make sure it is smooth, clean, and stable.

 – If you are painting a wall with a roller, prepare it.
 Preparing a wall differs depending on whether you are painting a plaster wall, painting a cement wall, painting a wall covered with glass cloth or wallpaper.

 – To paint a ceiling with a roller, fill any holes and cracks and clean it.

 – To paint wood or plastic, sand and clean the surface so that it is smooth.